evanalifian/express-web-boilerplate/README.md

 git clone https://github.com/evanalifian/express-web-boilerplate.git project-name
 ```

-After you clone this repo, you need install all the depedencies.
+After you clone this repo, you need to install all the depedencies.

 ```bash
 npm run install